-WordPress language translation involves far more than simply switching words from one language to another.
-Words rarely have a one-to-one relationship and when you consider colloquialisms, idioms, and metaphors, translation quickly starts getting complicated.
+WordPress language translation involves far more than simply switching words from one language to a new language.
+Words rarely have a one-to-one relationship, and when you consider colloquialisms, idioms, and metaphors, translation quickly gets complicated.

 Take Parker Pens, for example.
-When the company started selling its ball point pens to the Spanish market, its slogan “It won’t leak in your pocket and embarrass you” was translated to “It won’t leak in your pocket and make you pregnant.”
+When the company started selling its ballpoint pens to the Spanish market, its slogan was, “It won’t leak in your pocket and embarrass you,” which was translated to, “It won’t leak in your pocket and make you pregnant.”

 3. Designing for Languages